AdamDanielHarris/codeit/python/README.md

 ### How It Works

-1. **Automatic Conflict Detection**: The system detects environment conflicts such as:
-   - NixOS incompatibilities with dynamically linked executables
-   - C++ library version conflicts (libstdc++, GLIBCXX)
-   - Multiple Python installation conflicts
-   - Package build/installation issues

-2. **Smart Environment Switching**: When conflicts are detected (especially for pandas), the system:
+1. **Smart Environment Switching**: The system:
    - Automatically builds a Docker environment if needed
+   - Uses copy mode if volume mounting fails in restricted environments
    - Runs the problematic module inside the container
-   - Seamlessly returns results to the host
+   - Returns results to the host

-3. **Container Management**: The Docker manager handles:
+2. **Container Management**: The Docker manager handles:
    - Image building with Micromamba and scientific Python stack
    - Container lifecycle (create, start, stop, restart)
-   - Volume mounting for seamless file access
+   - Volume mounting for file access OR copy mode for restricted environments
    - Command execution with proper environment activation
+   - Background file synchronization in copy mode (every 2 seconds)

 ## Usage